 Yes, both the Vatican Museums and St. Peter’s Basilica have a strict dress code; requiring all visitors to cover their shoulders and knees.
 Low cut or sleeveless clothing, shorts, miniskirts and hats are not allowed.

-How big are the groups on your Vatican tour?
+How big are the groups on your Vatican Tours?

-All the Vatican Tours have a maximum of 12 guests or fewer.
+All Vatican Tours have a maximum of 12 guests or fewer.

-Our early entry tours allow you to enter the Vatican Museums one hour before the general public, which means you get to experience the Sistine Chapel with only a fraction of the visitors present during regular opening hours.
+Our Vatican Early Access Tour allows you to enter the Vatican Museums one hour before the general public, which means you get to experience the Sistine Chapel with only a fraction of the visitors present during regular opening hours.

 Will I be able to explore the Museums on my own once my Vatican tour is over?